jdimpson/iperf-containers/iperf3-server/README.md

 # iperf server
-This container listens on both TCP and UDP ports 11111 ("five ones") by default.
+This container listens on both TCP and UDP ports 5202 by default.
 If you really want to change the port used within the container, you can set it using the CONPORT environment variable.

 ## Internet facing